mui/material-ui/docs/src/pages/guides/minimizing-bundle-size/minimizing-bundle-size.md

 ### Option 2

-This option provides the best User Experience and Developer Experience:
+This option provides the best User Experience and Developer Experience tradeoff:

-- UX: the Babel plugin makes it as fast as the option 1.
+- UX: The Babel plugin makes it as fast as Option 1.
-- DX: the syntax reduces the duplication of information.
-You don't have to duplicate the package name between two imports, you don't have duplicate the module name for each import.
+- DX: This syntax reduces the duplication of code, requiring only a single import for multiple modules.
 Overall, the code is easier to read, and you are less likely to make a mistake when importing a new module.
 ```js
 import { Button, TextField } from '@material-ui/core';